oznu/docker-dns-ad-blocker/README.md

 ## AD Blocking

-This image is using the blacklists created by [http://pgl.yoyo.org/as/](http://pgl.yoyo.org/as/).
-The blacklist is updated every time the container is started.
+This image is using the blacklists created by [oznu/bind-zone-blacklist](https://github.com/oznu/bind-zone-blacklist) and [StevenBlack/hosts](https://github.com/StevenBlack/hosts).
+The blacklist is updated every time the container is restarted.

 ## Optional :: Custom Domains